 - It can be an invasive weed

 Is Bermuda or Centipede better?

-Centipede and Bermuda are excellent turfs, but your choice depends on the appearance you want, maintenance level, and durability of the grass.
+Centipede and Bermuda are excellent turfs for warm climates, but your choice depends on the appearance you want, the maintenance level, and the durability of the grass.

 Bermudagrass is better if you want a thicker, dark green lawn that is more attractive.
-However, if you want a yard that needs less time, money, and effort to maintain, a centipede lawn would make an excellent choice.
+However, a centipede lawn would be an excellent choice if you want a low-maintenance lawn; that needs less time, money, and effort to maintain.

 Bermudagrass is suitable for kids, dogs, and people using the lawn frequently and exerts heavy traffic.
 Furthermore, the grass will serve you longer.

 You can’t mix Bermudagrass and centipedegrass on the same lawn.
 You can replace a centipede lawn with Bermuda grass, though.
 Bermuda and Centipede grasses have different water, fertilizer, and mowing needs.
 While you may want to mow, fertilize, or water Bermuda often, Centipede doesn’t need the same maintenance practices.
 Mixing them negatively affects the overall health of the grass.
 You can still mix others grass types with centipedes for a lush lawn.

 How do I know if I have Centipede or Bermuda grass?

 If your grass is thick, the leaf blades are dark green and thin, and have invasive runners, that could be Bermudagrass.
 Check to see if it is low growing too.

 What does Bermuda grass look like?
 Here are pictures of Bermuda grass